 Also known as: Lump in the groin, Inguinal lymphadenopathy, Localized lymphadenopathy-groin, Bubo or Lymphadenopathy - groin

-A groin lump is localized swelling in the groin area (where the upper leg meets the lower abdomen).
-It may be firm or soft, tender or not painful at all.
+A groin lump is a swollen area in the groin area (where the upper leg meets the lower abdomen).
+It may be firm or soft, tender, or not painful at all.

 All groin lumps should be examined by your health care provider.

 The health care provider will examine you and may feel the lymph nodes in your groin area.
-A genital or pelvic examination may be done.
+A genital or pelvic exam may be done.

 You will be asked questions about your medical history and symptoms, such as:

-The health care provider may also ask you detailed questions about your sexual activities.
+The health care provider may also ask you about your sexual activities.

 Tests that may be done include:

 Armitage JO.
 Approach to the patient with lymphadenopathy and splenomegaly.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 171.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 171.

 Tower RL II, Camitta BM.
 Lymphadenopathy.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW III, Schor NF, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 484.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 484.

 - Review date: